nrasadi/split-keras-tensorflow-model/README.md

 <h3> Quantize the model </h3>

 *   At first, I reduced the precision of weights and activations used in neural network to make the training process <b>faster</b>.
-*   It may introduce accuracy instability on real models however.
-Therefore it's better to use float32 or [tensorflow mixed precision policy](https://www.tensorflow.org/guide/keras/mixed_precision) instead!
+*   It may introduce accuracy instability on real models, however.
+Therefore, it's better to use float32 or [tensorflow mixed precision policy](https://www.tensorflow.org/guide/keras/mixed_precision) instead!

 <h3> Apply augmentation </h3>